den-materials/intro-mongoose/readme.md

 ```javascript
 book.save()
 ```
->Note: you can pass save a function that will be called (aka a callback) once the `book` is done being saved.
+>Note: you can pass a function that will be called (aka a callback) once the `book` is done being saved.

 If you want to build & save in one step you can use `.create`.
 Also we'll pass it a callback to execute once it's done creating the book.